allwefantasy/byzer-agent/README.md

 (UserProxyAgent pid=2135039) --------------------------------------------------------------------------------
 ```

-If you wan't to get agent's messagebox, try use the following code:
+If you want to get agent's messagebox, try use the following code:

 ```python
 ray.get(